ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 soil moisture transport is governed by infiltration, surface and sub-surface runoff, gradient diffusion, gravity, and canopy transpiration through root extraction (:numref:`Figure Hydrologic processes`).
-The following derivation generally follows that of :ref:`Z.-L. Yang (1998, unpublished manuscript) <Yang1998>`.

 For one-dimensional vertical water flow in soils, the conservation of mass is stated as